 Parables of the Kingdom.
 13:44-52

-Other than the parable of the sower, which probably serves as an allegorical teaching parable about the way kingdom parables function, Matthew, in this chapter, gathers together a set of parables which proclaim the coming of the kingdom of heaven.
-In v44-52 we have the kingdom parables of the hidden treasure, the expensive pearl and the dragnet with its interpretation.
-The passage concludes with Jesus reminding the disciple that they are now fully trained to make known the coming kingdom of God.
+Other than the parable of the sower, which serves as an allegorical teaching parable about the way kingdom parables function, Matthew, in this chapter, gathers together a set of parables which proclaim the coming of the kingdom of heaven.
+In v44-52 we have the kingdom parables of the hidden treasure, the expensive pearl and the dragnet with its interpretive comment.
+The passage concludes with Jesus reminding the disciples that they are now fully trained to make known the gospel.

 v44.
 The parables of the hidden treasure and expensive pearl are a pair of parables that makes much the same point.
 The kingdom of God is a present reality and worth everything to obtain.
-Both parables let us into a secret about the kingdom of God, the eternal reign of God.
-The kingdom, in Jesus, is now.
-Theologians call this "inaugurated eschatology"; the kingdom is "now", but is also "not yet."
+Both parables let us into a secret about the kingdom of God, about the eternal reign of God.
+The kingdom, in Jesus, is a now reality, although, as we know well, it is also a not yet reality.
 In the parable of the hidden treasure, some people balk at the deceitfulness involved in hiding the discovery of a treasure until its hiding place can be purchased.
 In Jewish law, what is found in a field belongs to the owner of the field.
 Jesus is not passing a comment on the morality of the situation, but is rather illustrating the value of the kingdom.
 A person will go to great lengths to get the treasure.

 v47-48.
-The parable of the dragnet is parallel to the parable of the weeds and wheat.
-The kingdom of heaven is like the situation that exists when a net is dragged between two boats, or the shore and a boat, catching "all kinds of fish", both good and "bad" fish (worthless: ceremonially unclean or too small).
-The fishermen inevitably sort out the good from the bad.
+The parable of the dragnet explains that the kingdom of heaven is like the situation where a net is dragged between two boats, catching "all kinds of fish", both good and bad, which are then sorted for sale, or the rubbish bin.
+With the kingdom at hand, that situation is now upon us.

 v49-50.
-The tendency has been to interpret the parable of the dragnet as if it concerns the church and its mission.
-In line with this interpretation, the parable describes the gospel gathering people into the church, both true and false believers, who then, in the day of judgement, are separated for blessing, or cursing.
-Yet, the parable is really a last-days judgement picture.
+Just in case the disciples missed the point of the parable, Jesus explains that it depicts a last-days judgement picture.
 The kingdom of God has burst in upon us, the end is near and the day of sorting is at hand.
-If we want to escape the fiery furnace, now is the time to "repent and believe."
-Of course, the images of the "fiery furnace" and the "weeping and gnashing of teeth" are images of doom; they describe the day of judgement, Jer.29:22, Dan.3:6, 4Ezra.7:36.
+If we want to escape the fiery furnace, now is the time to "repent and believe", cf. Jer.29:22, Dan.3:6, 4Ezra.7:36.

 v51.
-Jesus asks the disciples whether they "understand all these things."
-He possibly means the unexplained parables, but it is more likely that he is asking them whether they understand the hidden meaning of the kingdom parables, namely, that "the kingdom of heaven is at hand."
-They reply "yes", and they probably do understand that the kingdom has come upon them in and through the person of Jesus.
+Jesus asks the disciples whether they understand the hidden meaning of the kingdom parables, namely, that "the kingdom of heaven is at hand."
+They answer "yes".

 Wise as serpents